A delightful way to build up an appetite.

 FELIX Lingonberries wins National Parenting Product Award

 The National Parenting Product Awards (NAPPA) is one of the longest running and most respected awards programs in the country.
 With 25 years of experience in the industry, they have been continuously celebrated as the “go-to” source for parents and professionals seeking the best products for their children and families.

 Find out why they thought FELIX Lingonberries deserved this honorable recognition.READ MORE

 The “superberry” from the forests of Sweden

 If you are not yet familiar with wild lingonberries, or jams made thereof, you need to learn the following – lingonberry jam is strongly connected to Sweden and its residents.
 It is right up there, in “the hall of fame”, together with IKEA, Volvo, the Nobel Prize, Pippi Longstocking and meatballs.
-Actually, it goes perfect together with those famous Swedish meatballs, and the Swedes very seldom eat their meatballs without a large scoop of lingonberry jam on the plate.
-So, what is all the fuzz regarding this “superberry” about, and why is it so strongly connected to Sweden?The Lingonberry
+It actually goes perfect together with those famous Swedish meatballs, and the Swedes very seldom eat their meatballs without a large scoop of lingonberry jam on the plate.
+So, what is all the fuzz regarding this “superberry” about and why is it so strongly connected to Sweden?READ MORE